ml31415/numpy-groupies/README.md

 This project was started by @ml31415 and the `numba` and `weave` implementations are by him.
 The pure python and `numpy` implementations were written by @d1manson.

-The authors hope that `numpy`'s `ufunc.at` methods will eventually be fast enough that hand-optimisation of individual functions will become unneccessary.
-However even if that does happen, there may still be a role for the `aggregate` function as a light-weight wrapper around those functions.
+The authors hope that `numpy`'s `ufunc.at` methods or some other implementation of `aggregate` within `numpy` or `scipy` will eventually be fast enough, to make this package redundant.

-So far `numpy_grpupies` can still be run on python2, mainly because `weave` was never ported to python3.
+### python2
-Ditching python2 would mean to ditch the `weave` implementation, which is so far the best competitor in terms of speed.
-In order not to lose this benchmarking option, python2 compatibility is likely to stay for now.
+So far `numpy_grpupies` can still be run on `python2`, mainly because `weave` was never ported to `python3`.

-Maybe at some point a version of `aggregate` will make its way into `numpy` itself (or at least `scipy`).
+Ditching `python2` support would mean to ditch the `weave` implementation, which is so far the best competitor in terms of speed.
+In order not to lose this benchmarking option, `python2` compatibility is likely to stay for now.